 Here is a typical picture of a poison oak rash.
 Learn what the plant looks like and recognize its three leaves.
-Below are the best treatments if you are treating poison oak.
+Below are the best treatments that I know of if you find yourself infected.

-To get a poison oak rash all you have to do is touch the leaves of the plant or touch someone already infected with the rash.
+Unfortunately, to get a rash all you have to do is touch the leaves of the plant or touch someone already infected with the rash.
 It can be transmitted from infected clothes, skin or petting a dog who is infected.

 Poison oak symptoms usually start as a small itchy spot.
 The itch gets worse over time.
-It can turn into a rash or more severe cases will turn into giant red sores.
+Heck, my kids will itch if they think they have touched it!
+A small itch can turn into a rash or more severe cases will turn into giant red sores.

 Yosemite National Park